-(ii) Up until November 29, 2016, Cascadero is the legal and beneficial holder of all of the issued and outstanding shares of CMSA, SGSA and TSA.
+(i) Up until November 29, 2016, Cascadero is the legal and beneficial holder of all of the issued and outstanding shares of CMSA, SGSA and TSA.
 These entities were duly formed under the laws of Argentina which holds certain mineral properties in Argentina.
-On November 30, 2016, the Company underwent a reorganization by transferring and assigning all legal and beneficial interests in CMSA, SGSA and TSA to CMC (the "Reorganization") and CMC became a vehicle indirectly holding all Argentina mineral properties.
+On November 30, 2016, the Company underwent a re-organization by transferring and assigning all legal and beneficial interests in CMSA, SGSA and TSA to CMC (the "Reorganization") and CMC became a vehicle indirectly holding all Argentina mineral properties.
 After the Reorganization, CMC, CMSA, SGSA and TSA are collectively referred to as the Argentina Entities.
-As at February 28, 2018, the Company has not completed the share transfer of CMSA and TSA from Cascadero to CMC.
+As at November 30, 2018, the Company has not completed the share transfer of CMSA and TSA from Cascadero to CMC.
 The Company lost control in the Argentina Entities effective November 30, 2016, and retained a joint control (see Note 5).
-Therefore, these consolidated financial statements include the accounts and operating results of the Argentina Entities up to November 29, 2016.
 The Argentina Entities' operating results are accounted for using the equity method effective November 30, 2016.
-Up until November 29, 2016, CMC had no material transactions.
+CMC had no material transactions for the 3 months ended February 28, 2019 and 2018.